Multiple Ways to Use Garter Stitch

 Ruffled Scarf Made in Garter Stitch

-You May Be Surprised at What Can Be Done with this Simple Knitting Stitch
+I Was Surprised at What Could Be Done with this Simple Knitting Stitch

 Zoomed in on Garter Stitch